arras-energy/gridlabd-old/README.md

 If you do not specify the `--local` then by default the `setup.sh` source will match the `git` repository origin and branch if any.
 Otherwise the default source will be `slacgismo/gridlabd/master`.
 If you want to setup from a different origin, use the command `export GRIDLABD_ORIGIN=ORG/REPO/BRANCH` to specify an alternate source for `setup.sh`.
 The `build.sh` will also match the current `git` repository.

 *Do not* run the `setup.sh` and `build.sh` scripts with `sudo`, as that will usually create a broken install.
-If necessary, you should give yourself permission to write `/usr/local`.
+If necessary, you should give yourself permission to write `/usr/local` and `brew`'s install folder.
+If you have not already done so, add `brew` to your path.

 To upload the image to the AWS installer you must install the AWS CLI, and obtain credentials to access the installer's S3 buckets before using the command: